daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

-In this blog post, I argue that applying Thiel's startup fundamentals to AI integration yields adequate attention to the value creation component of an AI project, its lifeline to commercial success and overall buy-in from business executives.
+In this blog post, I argue that applying Thiel's startup fundamentals to AI integration yields adequate attention to the value creation component of the project, its lifeline to commercial success and buy-in from business executives.

 <br><br>